 Present-Day Science Says You Cannot Spoil a Baby

-Similarly, a 20-year study published in Pediatrics shows that the effects of skin-to-skin contact on premature infants were still proved to be beneficial 20 years later.
-The babies to experience skin-to-skin contact in the study had higher IQs and larger areas of their brain’s grey matter than those who did not.
+Similarly, a 20-year study published in Pediatrics shows that the effects of skin-to-skin contact on premature infants were still proven to be beneficial 20 years later.8 The babies to experience skin-to-skin contact in the study had higher IQs and larger areas of their brain’s grey matter than those who did not.
 This resulted in higher average wage earnings and less chance of nonattendance, hyperactivity, and aggression during their school years.

 Responding to Our Children is Good for their Health

-The Center for Early Education and Development states that responding to your child is not spoiling.
-Your instincts to respond to your baby’s cues are real and valid.
-Responding appropriately and consistently during the first year of your baby’s life helps your baby to learn to cry less.
+The Center for Early Education and Development states that responding to your child is not spoiling.11 Your instincts to respond to your baby’s cues are real and valid.
+Responding appropriately and consistently during the first year of your baby’s life helps your baby learn to cry less.
 This flies in the face of the adage that responding to your baby’s cries will make them fussier.
 Responding quickly to your baby’s cries will help them become more independent as they learn to trust their environment and not fear it.

 Trust Yourself, Mama